AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-fill-image.md

 Before getting into the code, let's consider how generative fill works at a high level.

-* You begin with a source image, which can either be uploaded to Firefly Services, or use one of the supported cloud storage providers.
-For our demo, we'll be using a local image uploaded via the Firefly Upload API.
+* You begin with a source image, which can either be uploaded to Firefly Services, or used with one of the supported cloud storage providers.
+For this guide, you'll use a local image uploaded via the [Firefly Upload API](../api/upload_image/).
 * You then provide a *masked* version of the image.
 That mask will be where Firefly adds it's generated content.
 * You then specify the desired size.
-This can be any combination of a height and width between 1 and 2688 pixels.
+This can be any combination of a `height` and `width` between `1` and `2688` pixels.
-* You can *optionally* specify a prompt to help Firefly create the filled region.
+* You can *optionally* specify a `prompt` to help Firefly create the filled region.
 If not specified, Firefly only uses the source image itself as a guide.

 ## Source and Mask Images

-The source and mask images are below, and will be uploaded using Firefly's [Upload API](../api/upload_image/).
+The source and mask images are below, and will be uploaded using [Firefly's Upload API](../api/upload_image/).

 ##### Source image